41 Celebrity Names You Always Misspell

-Actors and actresses are the most photographed, talked about, and written about people in the world.
+Celebrities are among the most photographed, talked about, and written about people in the world.
 And yet, we still can't seem to spell some of their names correctly.
-From Courteney Cox and Nicolas Cage, whose atypical spellings trip people up, to Saoirse Ronan and Chiwetel Ejiofor, whose names showcase their heritage, these are the celebrity names people always misspell.
-(Plus, you'll also find some pneumonic devices to help you get them right next time.)
+From Courteney Cox and Nicolas Cage, whose atypical spellings trip people up, to Saoirse Ronan and Chiwetel Ejiofor, whose names showcase their heritage, these are the most commonly misspelled celebrity names and the stories behind them.
+(Plus, you'll also find some mnemonic devices and other tips to help you get them right next time.)

-The Lost in Translation actress is of Danish descent, which could explain why her last name has mystified reporters over the years.
+The Lost in Translation actor is of Danish descent, which may explain why her last name has had reporters triple-checking their work over the years.
 Johansson's father, Karsten Olaf Johansson, is originally from Copenhagen, Denmark.
 In the neighboring country of Sweden, Johansson is the most common last name, translating to "son of Johan" or "Johan's son."
 To this day, Scarlett Johansson still holds both American and Danish citizenship.
 And also to this day, we're still trying to get those double consonants right.

-Double letters are common in Nordic languages and Jake Gyllenhaal is further proof.
-No one in Sweden would dare misspell his name since he comes from a long line of members of the Swedish nobility.
-The actor is a descendant of Lieutenant Nils Gunnarsson Haal, who, after becoming ennobled in 1652, had his surname changed to Gyllenhaal.
+Double letters are common in Nordic languages, as Jake Gyllenhaal—and sister Maggie—also show.
+No one in Sweden would dare misspell their names since they comes from a long line of Swedish nobility.
+Both actors are descendants of Lieutenant Nils Gunnarsson Haal, who, after becoming ennobled in 1652, had his surname changed to Gyllenhaal.

 Born with the name Nicolas Kim Coppola, the nephew of famed director Francis Ford Coppola wanted to avoid the appearance of nepotism by changing his name to Nicolas Cage.
 The actor says that new moniker was inspired in part by the Marvel Comics superhero Luke Cage, according to USA Today.
 And it's because of his Italian heritage that his first name doesn't have the typical English "h" between the "c" and the "o."

-Unless you're from Ireland, you might find Saoirse Ronan's name to be next to impossible to spell correctly on the first try.
+Unless you're from Ireland or are very tuned in with your own Irish heritage, you might find Saoirse Ronan's name to be next to impossible to spell correctly on the first try.
 The combination of vowels in her first name leads to many mispronunciations, too.
 When she appeared on The Ellen Show in 2016, the Lady Bird star wore a sign around her neck that read: "Hello, my name is Sur-sha."
 (Hint: It rhymes with inertia).

 British actor Chiwetel Ejiofor, a child of Nigerian immigrants, admitted that people in the film industry once pressured him to change his name.
 "People were like, 'It's going to be quite difficult for you to make any money as an actor,'" he told The Guardian in 2015.
 Decades later, with a number of distinguished roles under his belt, the Oscar-nominated 12 Years a Slave actor is proud to still bear his given name—and you should probably learn how to spell it.

-For a rather conventional-sounding name, Pfeiffer proves to be incredibly difficult for many people to spell.
-Actress Michelle Pfeiffer shares this German name with a number of notable people and institutions, including Johann Pfeiffer, an 18th century German violinist and composer, and Pfeiffer University in North Carolina.
+For a rather conventional-sounding name, Pfeiffer proves to be incredibly difficult for many people to spell, thanks to the repeated consonants.
+Actor Michelle Pfeiffer shares this German name with a number of notable people and institutions, including Johann Pfeiffer, an 18th century German violinist and composer, and Pfeiffer University in North Carolina.

-Jewish actress Mayim Bialik’s name stands out in Hollywood.
-According to the Jewish Standard, the Big Bang Theory actress’s first name translates to "water" in Hebrew, and her last name is well-known in Israel.
+According to the Jewish Standard, the Big Bang Theory actor's first name translates to "water" in Hebrew, and her last name is well-known in Israel.
 She's actually a descendant of the famous Jewish poet Hayim Nahman Bialik.

-If you've ever tried to spell the This Is Us star's name, you might find yourself accidentally adding a few misplaced letters here and there.
-As you probably suspected, you can thank Milo Ventimiglia's Italian-Sicilian heritage for this challenging string of vowels and consonants.
+If you've ever tried to spell the This Is Us star's name, you might find yourself accidentally adding a few extra letters here and there.
+As you probably suspected, you can thank Milo Ventimiglia's Sicilian heritage for this challenging string of vowels and consonants.
 If you break it down in Italian, Ventimiglia literally translates to "20 (venti) miles (miglia)."

-Controversial star Shia LaBeouf has his mother and father’s heritages to thank for his unique name.
-His mother is Jewish and chose his first name, which means "God is salvation" in Hebrew.
+Controversial star Shia LaBeouf's mother is Jewish and chose his first name, which means "God is salvation" in Hebrew.
 And his father's Cajun-French ancestry accounts for his last name, which means "beef" in French.
 So yes, the actor's name basically means "Thank God for beef."

 At the time of Zooey Deschanel's birth, her parents were big fans of the novel Franny and Zooey by J.D.
-Salinger, hence her strangely-spelled first name.
+Salinger, hence her unusually spelled first name.

-As for her own children's names, the actress has kept things—shall we say—unique.
-Deschanel and her husband, Jacob Pechenik, named their children Elsie Otter and Charlie Wolf.
+As for her own children's names, the actor has kept things—shall we say—unique.
+Deschanel and her ex-husband, Jacob Pechenik, named their children Elsie Otter and Charlie Wolf.
 Hey, at least they're easy to spell!

 Admirers of this indie film star often can't piece together the tricky syllables of her surname without a bit of trouble along the way.
-According to numerous instructional videos, Sevigny is pronounced like "Seven-e"—like the number seven and the letter "e."
+Sevigny is pronounced like "Seven-e"—like the number seven and the letter "e."
 It's really that simple.
 And of course, don't forget that umlaut in her first name!

 Actor Joe Manganiello (pronounced "Man-guh-nello") has a name that requires more than a simple breath to utter.
 But if you want to be sure you're getting it right, he breaks it down for you in this video.